 The impact and the effects of violence on an individual can be profound and long-lasting, so doing all you can to prevent violence actually occurring is important.

-The aim of calming someone down is not to prove them right or wrong, but to allow them to regain control of their behaviour without resorting to violence.
+The aim of calming someone down is not to prove them right or wrong, but to allow them to regain control of their behavior without resorting to violence.

 The best time to intervene is when a person is feeling anxious.
 Be supportive, empathic and neutral.
 Ask them what is wrong and try to calm them down.
 Move them to a quiet place and stay with them until the effects of marijuana wears off.

-If a person's behaviour becomes aggressive, you could try the following tips to help calm them down:
+If a person's behavior becomes aggressive, you could try the following tips to help calm them down:

 After the effects of marijuana or marijuana withdrawal wear off, talk to your friend about what happened, how it affected you and those around you, and how this can be prevented in future.
 See also the Looking After a Friend factsheet.